-We issue stock awards that vest based upon the completion of a service period, or service-based awards, as well as awards that vest based upon the achievement of certain performance metrics, or performance-based awards, under our 2020 Omnibus Incentive Plan, or the 2020 Incentive Plan, which became effective in June 2020.
+We issue stock awards that vest based upon the completion of a service period, or service-based awards, as well as awards that vest based upon the achievement of certain performance metrics, or performance-based awards, under our 2020 Incentive Plan, which originally became effective in June 2020.
 The 2020 Incentive Plan replaced our Amended and Restated 2010 Long-Term Incentive Plan, which expired in August 2020.
 Awards to associates under our 2020 Incentive Plan are typically granted and vest during the first quarter of each year.
 Service-based awards typically follow a four-year graded vesting schedule and will vest in the form of common stock or in the case of our NEOs, they may vest in the form OP units at the election of the recipient.